HannahZhuSWE/azure-docs-cli/docs-ref-conceptual/azure-cli-extension-alias.md

 ---
-title: Alias extension - Azure CLI | Microsoft Docs
+title: Alias extension - the Azure CLI
 description: The alias extension allows users to define custom commands for the Azure CLI by using existing commands.
 Learn how to use the Azure CLI alias extension.
 author: dbradish-microsoft
 ms.author: dbradish